MikeyBurkman/varanus/README.md

 When a log level is set, monitors set below that level will be ignored.
 For instance, if Varnus is set to level `debug`, then all logs from functions monitored at the `trace` level will be thrown away.
 There will still be a slight overhead when calling `trace` functions, but it will be considerably less than if `trace` was enabled.

 Unlike textual logging frameworks, there are no `warn`, `error`, or `fatal` log levels.

+## Performance
+In testing, monitoring synchronous/promise functions seems to add roughly 600ns overhead.
+That means you'd have to call that function over 1,500 times for the performance to degrade by just 1ms.
+If your function being monitored normally takes 1ms to run, then monitoring it adds an overhead of about 0.06%.

+If the monitor is set below the log level threshold (IE: it's `trace` when the level is set to `info`), then the overhead drops to about 80ns.
+That means the function can be called about 12,500 times for the performance to be degraded by 1ms.

+For a comparison, simply doing `console.log('foo')` takes more than 6,000ns per call.

+**Note that traditional Node callback-style functions require some addition processing to intercept, and will roughly double that overhead.** It's still pretty trivial, however.

+Testing is done right now by running the rather rudimentary `perfTest.js` file via `npm run perf`.
+It's far from perfect, but it allows for some tuning.

 ## API